roookeee/datus/README.md

 <img width="400px" src="https://raw.githubusercontent.com/roookeee/datus/assets/assets/datus-logo.png" >

-*datus* enables you to define a mapping-process between two data-structures via a fluent functional API that allows for additional processing along the way - even for immutable objects.
+datus enables you to define a conversion process between two data structures in a fluent functional API.

-Tired of writing the 100th factory class?
-Want to focus more on what to map, not how to implement it?
-Test coverage feels unnecessary when you actually just copy values from a to b? *datus* has got you covered!
+Define conditional processing, do some business relevant work or just pass values from a to b - just about everything is possible for both mutable and immutable data structures.

+Replace your conversion factories/helpers with *datus* and focus on what to map, not how: define your conversion, eliminate the need to test the conversion aspects of your application and focus on what really matters - your project.

 #### Overview
 1. [Why use datus?](#why-use-datus)